 The Symphony receives state government grants.
-The Missouri Arts Council, a state agency, provided program assistance funds of \$104,485 and \$100,675 for the years ended June 30, 2017 and 2016, respectively.
+The Missouri Arts Council, a state agency, provided program assistance funds of \$99,952 and \$104,485 for the years ended June 30, 2018 and 2017, respectively.

-The Missouri Cultural Trust Fund (MCT) made contributions in 2017 and 2016, in the amount of \$92,500 for both years.
+The Missouri Cultural Trust Fund (MCT) made contributions in 2018 and 2017, in the amount of \$14,614 and \$92,500, respectively.
 This contribution was pursuant to an agreement between the Symphony and the MCT as part of the Cultural Incentive Program.
 Future contributions from this source are not guaranteed.